fortran-lang/stdlib/doc/specs/stdlib_string_type.md

 #### Description

-Scan a *string* for the absence of a *set* of characters.
 Verifies that all the characters in *string* belong to the set of characters in *set*.
 If *back* is either absent or *false*, this function returns the position of the leftmost character of *string* that is not in *set*.
 If *back* is *true*, the rightmost position is returned.
 If all characters of *string* are found